NagelTech/NTJsonStore/README.md

 To Do 1.0
 =========

+ - deal with retain cycle between Store and Collections appropriately.

+ - allow path for store to be set.

  - getCompletionQueue to continue using the collection or store queue if already in that context?
 Does that makes sense?
 Maybe to help make transations work

  - maintain count locally?